 It is assumed that this interface can be handled like other internal APIs on a mobile device, like access to cameras or GPS location.

-Editor's Note: Authorization of application on the UE might have limitations in case an application on a first UE is accessig resources of a second UE.
-In this case the subscriber or user of the second UE is not able to authorize the application on the first UE.
-This case is FFS.

 2. Based on the received Request the API invoker on the UE (acting as an OAuth Client) sends an OAuth Token Request to the Authorization Server with the grant type set to "client_credentials".

 The Token Request is sent as https request.
 As part of the session establishment the API invoker authenticates the Authorization Server by verifying the Authorization Server's server certificate.

-Editor's Note: How the UE Invoker obtains a root certificate for the verification of server certificates is for further study.
+The FQDN of the authorization server can be constructed in a way standardized by 3GPP.
+The operator can obtain a server certificate from one of the CAs, which are trusted by the operating system of the UE and whoose root certificate are preinstalled in the operating system of the UE.

 The scope parameter is set by the API invoker based on the request of the application such that it covers the necessary scope of the subsequent API request in step 5.

 In line with the SA1 requirement that the Application itself is invisible to the 5G system the token request does not contain information related to the identity of the Application, but the solution introduces a new entity, API invoker, in the UE, which is visible to the 5G system.

-Editor's Note: Lack of visibility of the application might have implications in case a first UE wants to access resources of a second UE.
-In this case the subscriber of the second UE is not able to control and restrict which third party applications are used on the first UE to access resources of the first UE.
-This point is FFS.

 The Token Request includes the authentication of the API Invoker using the API invoker's client credentials.
 The circumstance that the API invoker is located and associated with a UE can be exploited for instance by using AKMA

 In this context the Authorization Server takes the role of the AKMA AF.
 The https protocol is used as Ua* protocol.
 Depending on whether the Authorization Server is regarded as trusted the Authorization Server can directly interact with the AAnF or via NEF.
 Depending on the choice the SUPI or the GPSI can be used as OAuth client Id.
 The AKMA key KAF can be used as client credential.
 Thus, the authorization header of the http Token Request sent from the UE to the authorization server can be used for http Basic authentication with A-KID and KAF as username and password, respectively.

-Editor's Note: Usage of digest authentication instead of basic authenticaton or usage of alternative Ua* protocol, like TLS-PSK; is FFS.
+Alternatively, also http Digest authentication can be used.
+This can be decided during normative work.

 3. The authorization server is authorizing the request based on the identity of the API Invoker and the requested scope by applying stored policies and permissions.

 Note, this solution assumes that policies and permissions are pre-arranged at the authorization server.
 Since the application is not visible, the policies and permissions are in the granularity of UE level, not the application level.